Assessing Ductwork: Perils, Problems, and Factors in Claims Decisions

 Things to Consider When Making Ductwork Claims Decisions

 Ductwork isn’t as straightforward as some other components of HVAC can be.
 There are several factors to take into consideration when you’re making a decision on a claim that involves ductwork.
-As an insurance adjuster, you want to think about:
+You want to think about:

-- The Type of Ductwork: The type of ductwork used on the property will not only determine the cost of returning it to pre-loss condition, but also how to achieve this restoration.
-Check out our ductwork infographic for more on the types of ductwork you may see and how addressing these claims can differ.
+• The Type of Ductwork: The type of ductwork used on the property will not only determine the cost of returning it to pre-loss condition but also how to achieve this restoration.

-- The Extent of Damage/Amount of Ductwork Damaged: Probably the most straightforward aspect of ductwork evaluation — if more linear feet of ductwork is damaged or if the damage is too great, it may not be worth it or even possible to clean or repair it.
+• The Extent of Damage/Amount of Ductwork Damaged: This is probably the most straightforward aspect of ductwork evaluation – if more linear feet of ductwork is damaged or if the damage is too great, it may not be worth it or even possible to clean or repair it.

-- HERS Testing in California: Any time certain alterations or replacements are made to an HVAC system in California, testing is required using the Home Energy Rating System (HERS).
-This testing may the ductwork to be replaced (depending on how much ductwork is in question), and you need to take this into account when trying to restore an insured to pre-loss condition.
+• HERS Testing in California: Any time certain alterations or replacements are made to an HVAC system in California, testing is required using the Home Energy Rating System (HERS).
+This testing may require the ductwork to be replaced (depending on how much ductwork is in question), and you need to take this into account when trying to restore insured equipment to pre-loss condition.
 For more on this, check out our HVAC Regulations Guide for Adjusters.

 Make the Right Decisions in Your Ductwork Claims